 - The admission committee will need something to help us measure your success as a student in your home-school program.
 We understand that an official transcript may not be available.
 If this is the case, please submit some type of transcript and/or course descriptions so that we can fully understand your program and what was used to determine proficiency in each academic area.
 You can use the space provided on the Home School Supplement or provide a document in your own format.

 - As you will see on our application checklist, a counselor recommendation is required and a teacher recommendation is recommended.
 The counselor recommendation should come from the individual who has coordinated your home school experience and can provide information about the curriculum you used.
 The teacher recommendation can be completed by a teacher, tutor, or the advisor of an activity in which you participate.

 - Because each home-school experience is different, SAT II subject test scores and college-level courses can provide the committee with an additional standardized measure of your ability in core academic subject areas such as English, math, and science.
 Many successful applicants complete college level courses through dual-enrollment programs prior to applying.
 The admission committee recommends, but does not require, SAT II subject tests in the areas of math, literature, and science.

 We look forward to working with you and reviewing your application for admission.
-Please feel free to contact Carol Morris, Regional Director of Admission, with any home-school related questions.
+Please feel free to contact Abby Chu, with any home-school related questions.